lolilo/VisuaLisPy/readme.md

 JavaScript Parser
 ------------------

 Whereas Scheme's grammar is straightforward enough to map input to output with little modification, JavaScript is more complex.
-I used regular expressions to outline JavaScript tokenizing rules and [PLY (Python Lex-Yacc)](http://www.dabeaz.com/ply/) to generate a lexer and parser.
+I used [PLY (Python Lex-Yacc)](http://www.dabeaz.com/ply/) to generate a lexer and parser.
+To generate a lexer, PLY takes a set of methods outlining a target language's tokenizing rules.
+Each token is defined in a method whose identifier begins with "t\_\" followed by the name of a token in a given [list of tokens](https://github.com/lolilo/lispy_web/blob/master/js_parser/js_tokens.py#L3).
+The method uses a [regular expression](https://github.com/lolilo/lispy_web/blob/master/js_parser/js_tokens.py#L43) to locate tokens in an input string, and optional transforms are applied to this token where necessary, such as altering the datatype from string to float for [numbers](https://github.com/lolilo/lispy_web/blob/master/js_parser/js_tokens.py#L75) or stripping quotation marks off of [strings](https://github.com/lolilo/lispy_web/blob/master/js_parser/js_tokens.py#L80).
+If no further modification is necessary before returning a particular token, the tokenizing rules may be written in shorthand, as demonstrated in lines [90-114](https://github.com/lolilo/lispy_web/blob/master/js_parser/js_tokens.py#L90).

+####Interpretation

 Abstract Syntax Tree Visualization